Interstate 5: California

 The southern terminus of I-5 is at the Mexican border at the San Ysidro Port of Entry, the busiest land border crossing in the Western Hemisphere; the crossing handles a daily average of 70,000 vehicles and 20,000 pedestrians crossing northbound and connects with Mexican Federal Highway 1 in Tijuana.
 The freeway splits in San Diego's San Ysidro neighborhood, with I-5 traveling northwest through Chula Vista and National City on the John J. Montgomery Freeway and I-805 serving the eastern neighborhoods.
 I-5 follows the shore of San Diego Bay and intersects State Route 15 (a continuation of I-15) near Naval Station San Diego.
 The freeway then travels around downtown San Diego and San Diego International Airport before reaching a junction with I-8.

-I-5 bisects the University of California, San Diego campus, merging with I-805 nearby, and follows the Pacific coastline through the northern suburbs of San Diego.
+I-5 passes through the University of California, San Diego campus, merging with I-805 nearby, and follows the Pacific coastline through the northern suburbs of San Diego.
 Between Oceanside and San Clemente, an 18 mi stretch of the San Diego Freeway passes through Marine Corps Base Camp Pendleton before entering Orange County.
 At Dana Point, I-5 turns inland and heads north through Mission Viejo to the El Toro Y interchange in Irvine, where I-405 splits and carries the San Diego Freeway designation.
 I-5 continues northwest as the Santa Ana Freeway through several Orange County and Los Angeles County suburbs and passes near Disneyland in Anaheim.
 The freeway intersects I-605 in Downey and I-710 in Commerce before reaching the city of Los Angeles.
-Southern Californians often refer to I-5 as "the 5" or as the Santa Ana Freeway in the Los Angeles area.
+Southern Californians often refer to I-5 as "the 5".

 At the East Los Angeles Interchange near downtown Los Angeles, I-5 intersects US 101 and begins a short concurrency with I-10 on a section of the Golden State Freeway.
 The freeway splits from I-10 and turns northwest to follow the Los Angeles River through Glendale and into Burbank.
-I-5 then leaves the river and travels across the San Fernando Valley, later crossing the Newhall Pass through the Santa Susana Mountains to reach the Santa Clarita Valley; the Newhall Pass interchange with State Route 14 is notable for having separate lanes for truck traffic.
+I-5 then leaves the river and travels across the San Fernando Valley, later crossing the Newhall Pass through the Santa Susana Mountains to reach the Santa Clarita Valley; the Newhall Pass interchange with State Route 14 is notable for having separate lanes for truck traffic due to the steep grade on the mainline lanes.
 The freeway passes the city of Santa Clarita and ascends into the Sierra Pelona Mountains, where the northbound and southbound lanes separate and cross sides for approximately 5 mi.
 The northbound ascent includes a continuous 5 percent grade for 5 mi.
 After passing Pyramid Lake, I-5 makes several turns as it follows a series of narrow valleys to reach the second-highest point of its entire length, Tejon Pass (elevation 4144 ft) in the Tehachapi Mountains.